 In previous articles I’ve looked at reasons to delay taking CPP until age 70, along with explanations why you might want to take CPP earlier at age 60.
 But in this article I’m going to explain why you shouldn’t take CPP at age 65.

-The most compelling reason to defer CPP is the increase or enhancement of your benefit – 0.7 percent for every month you delay past 65.
-Wait until age 70 and you’ll receive 42 percent more CPP than if you took it at age 65.
+The most compelling reason to defer CPP is the increase or enhancement of your benefit – 0.7% for every month you delay past 65.
+Wait until age 70 and you’ll receive 42% more CPP than if you took it at age 65.
 Taking CPP early can also be an attractive option for those with a reduced life expectancy or for those who simply need the money right away.

-Once you’re close to age 65, Service Canada will mail you an application form, along with an estimate of your CPP benefits.
-Curious, since you’ll have been eligible since age 60, but I suppose 65 is the standard age on which their formula is based.
+Once you’re close to age 60, Service Canada will mail you an application form, along with an estimate of your CPP benefits.
+Curious, since this behavioural “nudge” may influence you to take CPP early at a reduced rate, rather than waiting until the standard retirement age of 65.

 Finding out the optimal age to take CPP requires a break-even analysis and depends on a number of factors, including how much you’ve contributed and for how many years, plus a guess on how long you’ll live.
 Also playing a role is your current and future tax bracket, your income needs now versus in the future, plus the impact that taking CPP early has on means-tested benefits such as GIS and OAS.